New Testament apocrypha: Infancy gospels

-The rarity of information about the childhood of Jesus in the canonical gospels led to a hunger of early Christians for more detail about the early life of Jesus.
-This was supplied by a number of 2nd-century and later texts, known as infancy gospels, none of which were accepted into the biblical canon, but some scholars have noted that the very number of surviving infancy manuscripts attests to their continued popularity.
+Information about the childhood of Jesus was supplied by a number of 2nd-century and later texts, known as infancy gospels, none of which were accepted into the biblical canon.
+Despite this, some scholars have noted that the very number of surviving infancy manuscripts attests to their continued popularity.

-Most of these were based on the earliest infancy gospels, namely the Infancy Gospel of James (also called the "Protoevangelium of James") and Infancy Gospel of Thomas, and on their later combination into the Gospel of Pseudo-Matthew (also called the "Infancy Gospel of Matthew" or "Birth of Mary and Infancy of the Saviour").
+Most of these manuscripts were based on the earliest infancy gospels, namely the Infancy Gospel of James (also called the "Protoevangelium of James") and the Infancy Gospel of Thomas, and on their later combination into the Gospel of Pseudo-Matthew (also called the "Infancy Gospel of Matthew" or "Birth of Mary and Infancy of the Saviour").

-The other significant early infancy gospels are the Syriac Infancy Gospel, the History of Joseph the Carpenter, Life of John the Baptist.
+The other significant early infancy gospels are the Arabic Infancy Gospel, the Georgian Infancy Gospel, the Ethiopian Infancy Gospel / History of Jesus and Mary, the Libellus de Nativitate Sanctae Mariae, the Armenian Infancy Gospel, the Slavonic Infancy Gospel, the Infancy Gospel of the Savior, the Coptic Infancy Gospel, the History of Joseph the Carpenter, the Transitus Mariae / Gospel of the Dormition, and the Life of John the Baptist.

 Jewish-Christian gospels

 The Jewish–Christian Gospels were gospels of a Jewish Christian character quoted by Clement of Alexandria, Origen, Eusebius, Epiphanius, Jerome and probably Didymus the Blind.
-Most modern scholars have concluded that there was one gospel in Aramaic/Hebrew and at least two in Greek, although a minority argue that there were only two, Aramaic/Hebrew and Greek.
+Most modern scholars have concluded that there existed one gospel in Aramaic/Hebrew and at least two in Greek, although a minority argue that there were only two: one Aramaic/Hebrew and one Greek.

-None of these gospels survives today, but attempts have been made to reconstruct them from references in the Church Fathers.
+None of these gospels survive today, but attempts have been made to reconstruct them from references in the Church Fathers.
 The reconstructed texts of the gospels are usually categorized under New Testament Apocrypha.
 The standard edition of Schneemelcher describes the texts of three Jewish–Christian gospels as follows: